-PTCC Nursing Programs' student learner outcomes and curriculum are based on the NLN Conceptual Framework, QSEN, and National Association for Practical Nurse Education and Service, (NAPNES) standards of practice and competencies.
+PTCC Nursing Programs' student learner outcomes and curriculum are based on the NLN Conceptual Framework, and QSEN standards of practice and competencies.
 Faculty reviews the curriculum yearly to ensure current education and industry trends are considered and scope of practice is adhered to.